 The Vice-President shall assume the duties of the President if the President is absent or incapacitated.

-In the event of a vacancy in the office of the President, the Vice-President shall succeed to the Presidency for the unexpired remainder of the term and the office of Vice-President shall be vacant.
+In the event of a vacancy in the office of the President, the Vice-President shall succeed to the Presidency for the unexpired remainder of the term and the office of Vice-President shall be declared vacant.

 Secretary